Giskard-AI/giskard-hub/script-docs/hub/sdk/index.rst

 Configure an Agent
 ___________________

-.. note:: In this section we will run evaluation against agents configured in
+.. tip:: In this section we will run evaluation against agents configured in
     the Hub.
 If you want to evaluate a local agent that is not yet exposed with an API, check the :doc:`/hub/sdk/evaluations/index`.